-Lorraine and Bernie Mahon at Watercress Creek Olives & Limes have a dedicated farmgate shop on their farm and once a year (April 8 in 2018), they host a country festival with live music, stalls, wine and cheese and helicopter joy flights.
+Lorraine and Bernie Mahon at Watercress Creek Olives & Limes have a dedicated farmgate shop on their farm.
+Once a year in April, they host a country festival with live music, stalls, wine and cheese.

 Specialties include a ‘bruschetta spread’ and whole dried figs – grown on the farm – preserved in a rich aged balsamic.
 The figs also go into a luscious sweet jam.

 “It was originally 240 acres but farming wasn’t really profitable in the 1960s and 70s so the property was divided up among the family and my parents got this place.

 “It’s only 14 acres so it wasn’t big enough for anything else so I put in some olive trees.

 “It turned out to be a lot of hard work – there are a lot of olive groves in Queensland that don’t produce well because of our climate, although our manzanilla and the arbequina do very well,” he said.